 The Kamas are floor-standing loudspeakers reproducing the full range of frequencies, from deep bass to sparkling highs.
 Like all loudspeakers in the Kangaroo range, they have the fast, open sound making them equally ideal for reproducing the dynamics of 'live' music and the drama of home theatre.
 Fed with well-recorded music through high quality front-end electronics, the Kamas will sound superb in any top-of-the-range stereo system.
 They also make excellent front speakers in a high quality home-theatre surround-sound system when combined with other Legend speakers such as the Kangas, Joeys and Kurlette.

-Although the basic form and sound of the Kamas has remained the same since their introduction in 1997, we have continually improved the drivers, cabinets and crossovers.
+Although the basic form and sound of the Kamas has remained the same since their introduction in 1997, we have continually improved the drivers, cabinets & crossovers for even better sound quality.

 Nic Tatham, editor of Which?
 Loudspeaker magazine, said in his review of the original Kama 1s "The most noticeable sonic quality of the Kamas is their ability to sound wholly clean, natural and accurate.
 These speakers pull no punches, and are incredibly true to life in their handling of music".

 Audio & Video Lifestyle Magazine also enthused about the Kama 2s "The larger and classy-looking floorstanders, the Kamas, share with the Joeys the excellent build quality and attention to detail that their maker does so well - craftsmanship.
 And they share the same sweet sounding and intrinsically alluring midrange performance that makes the Joeys so enjoyable to listen to."

 Reviewing Legend's Kama 5s in 'Australian Hi-fi', editor Greg Borrowman said "I was absolutely floored by the tonal neutrality of the sound ...
 They are, indeed, a true 'monitor' loudspeaker ... and it is accompanied by a level of detail that is rare in a 2.5 way floor-standing design ... a truly exceptional loudspeaker."